If one or more of your valves is diseased or damaged, it can affect how your blood flows through your heart in two ways:

 Will I have to take any medication afterwards?

 If you have a mechanical valve replacement, you'll need to take anticoagulant medicine, like Warfarin, for the rest of your life.
-This is because a mechanical valve is made of artificial material, which increases the risk of a blood clot developing on the valve’s surface.
+This is because a mechanical valve is made of artificial material.
+This increases the risk of a blood clot developing on the valve’s surface.

 If you have a tissue valve replacement, you may need to take anticoagulants for a shorter period.
 This may be from a few weeks to 2-3 months after surgery.